 In terms of career, goals not only pertain to long-term objectives, such as the ultimate professions or positions individuals intend to take, but also to the short-term ones or the milestones being set as they advance in their chosen profession.
 According to Sadowski & Schrager (2016), personal career goals should be represented by items an individual values from his/her “personal and unique perspective.”
 They further explained that personal career goals can either be “dreamy” or “practical,” depending on what is determined as ideal.

 When it comes to the goal-setting process of students, particularly graduate students, Greco (2016, p.
 4) argues that being able to identify with the profession “shapes the career goals of graduate students in professional programs.”
+Not every goal, however, includes the path of higher education as there are those who skip this part with their own reasons to not go to college.
 Meanwhile, the process of professional identification is based on the four psychological motives—identity development, control, meaning, and belonging.

 The key factor in accomplishing any goal set is to first have a clear vision of what an individual wants to try to achieve before taking action to reach it (UC Berkeley, n.d.).
 It is, however, important to remember that “there’s no blueprint or timetable for climbing the career ladder” (Doyle, 2020).
 The path toward the ultimate goal does not need to be a straight line as it includes milestones, such as jobs, timeline, etc., that might change along the way.
 Also, restarting and refocusing career goals is also not unusual and must not be considered as a sign of failure.